where anything is possible

 In Granada organising the publishing of the first editions of the literary magazine gallo.
 Excursion with Manuel de Falla to Guadix.
 Meets the American reporter, Mildred Adams.

 March and May:

 The only two editions of gallo appear, a magazine that Lorca has been working on for a year, and pavo, which parodies conservative provincial attitudes to the arts in Granada.
-El paseo de Buster Keaton and La doncella, el marinero y el estudiante appear in the May issue, as does the Anti-artistic Manifesto of Dalí, Sebastian Gasch and Lluís Montanya.
+The May issue includes the Anti-artistic Manifesto of Dalí, Sebastian Gasch and Lluís Montanya

 Returns to Madrid and his relationship with Emilio Aladrén.